-Anyone looking for a thin profile, a generous platform size, and a low weight in their mountain bike flat won’t be disappointed by these pedals ($37-48).
+Anyone looking for a thin profile, generous platform size, and low weight in their mountain bike flat won’t be disappointed by the Stamp 1 ($40-50).

 The thin construction and low weight add up to a lightweight feel that’s barely there.
-And the larger surface area lets you know these pedals certainly are there when you’re searching for them.
+And the larger surface offers a surprising amount of assurance when the wheels are spinning and you’re searching for them.

 The small version of this well-rounded pedal is so light that it slips just under 300 g, at 299 g.
 Our reviewers didn’t notice any significant hits to durability or performance to achieve this weight.
-If you’re looking to shed some weight and achieve a lighter, freer feel, snag these pedals for your next ride.
+If you’re looking to shed some weight and achieve a lighter, freer feel, these could be the best mountain bike flat pedals for your ride.

 - Weight (per pair): Small 299 g (10.5 oz.); large 329 g (11.6 oz.)

 The new Deftrap ($55) from Deity is the ideal choice for riders looking for high performance at a reasonable price.
 As a leader in the nylon pedal category, the Deftrap is both lightweight and super durable.

 An injection-molded composite material makes these pedals significantly stronger against impacts than other similarly priced options.